cseanburns/systems-librarianship/src/p1-systems-librarianship.md

 For example,
-this book does not cover software coding nor managerial duties, like issuing requests for proposals for software products.
+this book does not cover software coding nor managerial duties, like issuing requests for proposals for software products, or budgeting.
 It is designed as an entry level course in the technical aspects of systems librarianship, and it is meant to go hand-in-hand with other courses taught in our program.
 That includes my course on
 [electronic resource management][ermbook]
-but also other courses that my colleague teach.
+but also other courses that my colleagues teach.

 The book will start off as a series of transcripts, and over time,